"People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily."

 Imagine that your self-talk is like the constant flow of electricity to your house.
 It is a power supply that has the ability to fuel anything it is connected to.
 You decide what you want to connect the power source to.
 So, electricity has the ability to power a hairdryer, a TV, a kettle, a car or even a weapon of mass destruction – and so does your self-talk.
 Most of us spend very little time analysing and making sure that our thoughts are positive and it is very easy to become swept away on a surge of negative self-talk at crucial times in our lives.
 If we train ourselves to be aware of what our thought patterns are and the quality of our self-talk vocabulary, we will be more likely to live a happier life.

 Spin an uplifting story that runs like a movie script.
 Some visualization will be helpful.
 You build on a story with a positive outline.
 The longer you can tell this story to yourself the better.
 It is also best if you can make this story one about having all your goals achieved.

 My top 5 tips for cultivating positive self-talk

 1. Start each morning with 3 relevant affirmations.
 You can substitute shorter affirmations for the longer scripts as mentioned above.

 2. It is important to recognise and then tell yourself over and over again that any challenges you may have faced in the past have made you stronger and wiser and therefore have equipped you to deal with upcoming challenges in a more positive way.
-This is the perfect attitude to adapt to situations like public speaking, job interviews and even dating.
+This is the perfect attitude to adapt to situations like our current pandemic, or something which now sounds trivial by comparison like public speaking, job interviews and even dating.

 3. If a particular situation has not gone your way in the past – just say to yourself 'I am much better than that outcome', and you will get it right the next time.